Speaking the Love Languages: Acts of Service

 Set (Realistic) Expectations

 It’s also important to remember that someone’s behavior before they become part of a relationship “will not be the same behavior exhibited when [they] were caught up being “in love”’ due to the in-love experience/obsession.
 Be mindful of your expectations of your partner.

 “Different cultures have different expectations of the “right” way things are done in marriage,” Chapman points out.
-Different generations within one culture or society also tend to have differing expectations from each other as cultures learn and grow over time.
+Different generations within one culture or society also tend to have different expectations from each other as cultures learn and grow over time.
 In what is perhaps the most important quote in the entire book (at least, in my opinion), Chapman asserts that:

 “A willingness to examine and change stereotypes is necessary in order to express love more effectively.
 Remember, there are no rewards for maintaining stereotypes.”